|() Privy Email|

 Collect birthday information

-A contact's birthday data is something that they must share with you, so you will need to ask for this information during a campaign's signup.
+A contact's birthday data is something that they must share with you, so you will need to ask for this information during a display's signup.
 If you are sending the birthday email with Privy email, please follow these steps.
 If you are sending the birthday email via a linked third-party email service provider (e.g., Mailchimp), please follow these steps.

 Collect birthday data for Privy emails

-Currently, birthday emails sent via Privy must be triggered on a monthly basis using the Newsletters tool.
+Currently, birthday emails sent via Privy must be triggered on a monthly basis using the Campaigns tool.
 The email is sent using a custom segment based on a contact's birthday month.
 To collect this information, you must:

 - Create a custom field (e.g., Birthday Month) by following these steps.